AndrewMC1994/Three-Ideas/three-ideas.md

 ### Cons

-+ I Don't know how much it would cost, this requires further research.
+- I Don't know how much it would cost, this requires further research, possibly kickstarter?

-+ I may not have enough experience to create the 3D Models, this part may need outsourced?
+- I may not have enough experience to create the 3D Models, this part may need outsourced?

-+ This might be a somewhat niche product, are kids interested in these subjects at such a young age?
+- This might be a somewhat niche product, are kids interested in these subjects at such a young age?

 ### How might it be built?

 I would initially create some sketches for each character and would bring these in Illustrator to create detailed 2D Illustrations, I would then either outsouce or create the 3D models myself using Blender.
+I intend to create the box

-The difficult part would be getting them printed physically, I do know someone who makes figurines so that could be a possible solution and also after doing some research there seems to be quite a few locations in Belfast to get models printed.
+The difficult part would be getting them printed physically, I do know someone who makes figurines so that could be a possible solution and also after doing some research there seems to be quite a few locations in Belfast to get models [printed.](https://www.fablabbelfast.org/)

 ### Who’s it for?